for localization managers

 Hola Juan NOT Estimado cliente Juan Delgado

-Translators will read a style guide before the first job, but as you makes change and additions, it’s hard to motivate translators to reread the guide.
+Translators will read a style guide before the first job, but as you make changes and additions, it’s hard to motivate translators to re-read the guide.
 We suggest you include on the first page of the style guide a change log of what has been updated along with the date.20 feb App name may be transliterated in Hindi only.

 Each time you do this, I further suggest the changes be visible in a different color, so the translators can read the new style guide information quickly.

 Adding a Style Guide to your Babble-on localization projects

 Because we think style guides are important for large projects and brands with a unique identity, we've made it easy to add them.
 Follow these tips from your Babble-on dashboard.

 - Log in to your Dashboard in the Babble-on developer portal